GaetanRole/symfony-lts-docker-starter/README.md

 Docker ports and PHPStorm configuration**.

 > Keep in mind that you can use both Makefiles, especially the one specific to Symfony directory `make symfony:"rule"` and independent from Docker.
+> If Composer stops due to memory, launch it separately or increase the size of your containers.

 ## Usage